Frequently Asked Questions

 Q. When is your next book coming out?

 A. This is always changing.
-Few ways to keep up with it: subscribe to my my weekly newsletter; subscribe to my regular newsletter; follow me on Facebook; on Twitter; or check out my Current Projects page.
+Few ways to keep up with it: this site for starters, or you can sign up to my free weekly Substack newsletter, subscribe to my regular newsletter, or you can follow me on Facebook on Twitter.
+Any of that will change!

 Q. How do I contact you?